dlomsak/regex-deriv/README.md

 is trivial.
 Moreover, it can be seen that the DFA-construction algorithm uses the `RegexAST.derive` method to essentially discover all the unique derivation paths from the original expression, which is much more work than deriving on a single input string in typical scenarios.
 For this reason, `RE2DFA.apply` is provided to produce a DFA from a `RegexAST` but is not part of the default compilation chain in `RegExpr.apply`.
+However, string generation is more convenient to perform on the DFA, so it implements `Iterator[String]` which emits the strings that the DFA accepts via a breadth-first search.

 Documentation
 -------------